-Do I Need a Wireless Site Survey?
+Do I Need a Professional Wireless Site Survey?

 A wireless, or WiFi, site survey provides insight into the unique benefits and challenges your location presents prior to us providing a recommendation for equipment and installation.
 A site survey will help us determine the exact number and placement of APs to provide ideal signal coverage, throughput and performance in your office, home, warehouse or event space.
 The length of a wireless site survey depends on the size and installation requirements of the location.
 Smaller locations like studio apartments or single room offices often to not require an active site survey, as a single access point (AP) placed just about anywhere will provide satisfactory wireless coverage.

-Wireless site survey is meant for:
+Professional wireless site survey is meant for:

 - Locations with high density wireless use like offices, events spaces and parks